Love To Travel With Your Family?

-When you and your family wake up on a warm and sunny morning in Malta, it’s time to make that difficult decision: start the day sitting on a stretch of golden sand and paddling into crystal clear turquoise shallows, or take a step back in time and explore the winding streets of ancient towns and cities.
+When you and your brood wake up on a warm and sunny morning in Malta, it’s time to make that difficult decision; start the day sitting on a stretch of golden sand and paddling into crystal clear turquoise shallows, or take a step back in time and explore the winding streets of ancient towns and cities.

-The Republic of Malta, made up of three islands – Malta, Gozo and Comino – is an idyllic mix of both a culture and pristine beaches.
-Here are 5 tips on where to visit in Malta to make it the perfect family vacation.
+The Republic of Malta, made up of three islands – Malta, Gozo and Comino – is an idyllic mix of both a culture and beach holiday.
+Here are 5 tips on where to visit in Malta to make it a perfect family holiday.

 Grab a bite to eat at Fontanella Tea Gardens, who have hands down the best cake we’ve ever tasted and an outstanding view to match.
 Perfect for an afternoon treat after walking around Mdina in the Maltese sunshine.

 Whilst much smaller than Malta, Gozo has its own distinct personality and dramatic landscape.
 The Cittadella – an ancient walled city – and the capital, Victoria, are both incredibly pretty, full of winding side streets and quaint nooks and crannies.

 There are a number of craft villages on the island for you to buy some locally handmade wares, such as Ta’ Dbiegi Crafts centre – the oldest Crafts Village on the island.
 Or pop into a food store like Ta’ Mena, which is a treasure trove of delicious edible treats.
 Have a wine tasting, sample some of the typical Gozitan condiments, olive oils and local honey, and buy some Gozo cheeselets.
 A staple in any Maltese platter you’ll find on the island, these cheeses come in a soft, fresh version or a sea salt air-cured harder version.
 The traditional ones are plain or peppered and go beautifully with sundried tomatoes – another treat that Malta does incredibly well – but you can get chilli, herbed and more.